JaxxyIV/nottpr/README.md

 #### Customizer Seeds

-Customizer seeds are generated through the `ALTTPR.customizer` method.
+Customizer seeds are also generated through the `ALTTPR.generate` method.
 Like regular seeds, you can provide a complete payload or use a `CustomizerBuilder`.
 Customizer JSON files created on alttpr.com can be converted to a builder through the static `CustomizerBuilder.fromCustomizerJSON` method.